-In 1978, at the height of their popularity, KISS made their motion picture debut with the rock ‘n’ roll fantasy KISS Meets the Phantom of the Park. produced in the wake of the phenomenal success of Star Wars the previous year, the made-for-TV movie incorporated elements of science fiction, comedy, fantasy and live performances that built on the stage persons that the band had portrayed over the previous five years.
-Released the same year that each member would record solo albums under the KISS banner, Phantom of the Park proved ti be their first real failure and would mark the end of the golden era of KISS.
+In 1978, at the height of their popularity, KISS made their motion picture debut with the rock ‘n’ roll fantasy KISS Meets the Phantom of the Park.
+Produced in the wake of the phenomenal success of Star Wars the previous year, the made-for-TV movie incorporated elements of science fiction, comedy, fantasy and live performances that built on the stage persona that the band had portrayed over the previous five years.
+Released the same year that each member would record solo albums under the KISS banner, Phantom of the Park proved to be their first real failure and would mark the end of the golden era of KISS.

 From the very beginning they were more than just a rock group: KISS was a brand.
 They were not just music, they were merchandise.
 ‘We were doing things differently in KISS, putting the cart in front of the horse, creating a brand, with a unique marketing concept, before we’d even developed a following,’ explained original guitarist Ace Freely in his memoir No Regrets.
 Perhaps it was inevitable that KISS would soon make their way into the world of movies; after all, both the Beatles and The Who had adapted their music for the big screen and by the release of KISS‘ sixth album Love Gun in 1977 they were one of the most popular acts in America.